code-not-found/code-not-found.github.io/_posts/spring-kafka/2016-09-20-spring-kafka-consumer-producer-example.md

 }
 ```

 > The below sections will detail how to create a sender and receiver together with their respective configurations.
-Note that it is also possible to have [Spring Boot autoconfigure Spring Kafka]({{ site.url }}/2017/04/spring-kafka-boot-example.html) using default values so that actual code that needs to be written is reduced to a bare minimum.
+It is also possible to have [Spring Boot autoconfigure Spring Kafka]({{ site.url }}/2017/04/spring-kafka-boot-example.html) using default values so that actual code that needs to be written is reduced to a bare minimum.

 > This example will send/receive a simple `String`.
 If you would like to send more complex objects you could for example use an [Avro Kafka serializer]({{ site.url }}/2017/03/spring-kafka-apache-avro-example.html) or the [Kafka Jsonserializer]({{ site.url }}/2017/03/spring-kafka-json-serializer-example.html) that ships with Spring Kafka.

 # Create a Spring Kafka Message Producer

-For sending messages we will be using the `KafkaTemplate` which wraps a `Producer` and provides convenience methods to send data to Kafka topics.
-The template provides both asynchronous and synchronous send methods, with the asynchronous methods returning a `Future`.
+For sending messages we will be using the `KafkaTemplate` which wraps a `Producer` and provides [convenience methods](http://docs.spring.io/spring-kafka/docs/current/reference/htmlsingle/#_kafkatemplate){:target="_blank"} to send data to Kafka topics.
+The template provides asynchronous send methods which return a `Future`.

-In the below `Sender` class, the `KafkaTemplate` is auto-wired as the actual creation of the `Bean` will be done in a separate `SenderConfig` class.
+In the `Sender` class, the `KafkaTemplate` is auto-wired as the creation will be done further below in a separate `SenderConfig` class.

-In this example, we will be using the async `send()` method and we will also configure the returned `ListenableFuture` with a `ListenableFutureCallback` to get an async callback with the results of the send (success or failure) instead of waiting for the `Future` to complete.
-If the sending of a message is successful we simply create a log statement.
+For this example we will use the `send()` method that takes as input a topic name and the `String` payload that needs to be sent.
+By default, the template is configured with a `LoggingProducerListener` which logs errors and does nothing when the send is successful.

 > Note that a Kafka broker by default auto-creates a topic when it receives a request for an unknown topic.